What is Natural Language Processing?

 Natural Language Processing is important because it enables natural interaction between humans and computers.
 Instead of learning computer languages, we can give commands or ask questions in our native language.
 NLP automates many complex language-related tasks, thereby saving time and costs, while enhancing user experience across almost every field.

-For instance, businesses can use NLP to automatically analyze thousands of customer feedbacks on social media to extract valuable insights, or chatbots powered by NLP can consistently respond to customers 24/7.
-Proper application of NLP helps companies optimize processes, increase productivity, and even personalize services for each user.
+Businesses can use NLP to automatically analyze thousands of customer feedbacks on social media to extract valuable insights, while chatbots powered by NLP can consistently respond to customers 24/7.

-Even features like word prediction when typing messages or automatic spell checking are thanks to NLP.
-Clearly, natural language processing has become a core technology driving many smart applications around us, helping machines “understand language” better than ever before.
+Clearly, natural language processing has become a core technology driving many smart applications around us, helping machines "understand language" better than ever before.

 Common applications of NLP